truenas/documentation/content/SCALEUIReference/Datasets/SnapshotsScreens.md

 **Confirm** activates the **Delete** button.

 #### Batch Operations - Delete
-To delete more than one snapshot in one operation, select the checkbox beside the datasets you want to delete and to display the **Batch Operations Delete** option.
+To delete more than one snapshot in one operation, select the checkbox beside the datasets you want to delete to display the **Batch Operations Delete** option.

 {{< trueimage src="/images/SCALE/Datasets/SnapshotsScreenBatachOperations.png" alt="Batch Operations Delete Snapshot" id="Batch Operations Delete Snapshot" >}}